misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-77">Comparing two linear gradients to one hinted transition</Figures>

 Notice how the gray progression is different between the two examples.
-The first shows a linear progression from black to rgb(45%,45%,45%), and then another linear progression from there to rgb(90%,90%,90%).
+The first shows a linear progression from black to `rgb(45%,45%,45%)`, and then another linear progression from there to `rgb(90%,90%,90%)`.
 The second progresses from black to the light gray over the same distance, and the color-hint point is at the 67% mark, but the gradient is altered to attempt a smoother overall progression.
 The colors at 25%, 67%, and 75% are the same in both examples, but all the other shades along the way are different between the two.

-<Tips tips="orange">If you’re familiar with animations, you might think to put easing functions (such as ease-in) into a color hint, in order to exert more control over how the colors are blended.
+<Tips tips="orange">If you’re familiar with animations, you might think to put easing functions (such as <code>ease-in</code>) into a color hint, in order to exert more control over how the colors are blended.
 This isn’t possible as of late 2017, but the capability was under discussion.</Tips>

 #### Gradient lines: the gory details

 Now that you have a grasp of the basics of placing color stops, it’s time to look closely at how gradient lines are actually constructed, and thus how they create the effects that they do.

 First, let’s set up a simple gradient so we can then dissect how it works: